cev-api/Discord-Trojan-C2-Takedown-Writeup/README.md

 Given I had their bot token I quickly crafted up an app to login as their bot and view their discord server!

 It's by no means pretty but it does the job.
+I have since made a [new version](https://github.com/cev-api/Discord-Bot-Console/) which has more features.

 ![Bot](https://i.imgur.com/H21xi1a.png)